mit-han-lab/TinyChatEngine/README.md

 | W8A8   |  ✅  |  ✅  |      |

 - For Raspberry Pi, we recommend using the board with 8GB RAM.
 Our testing was primarily conducted on Raspberry Pi 4 Model B Rev 1.4 with aarch64.
 For other versions, please feel free to try it out and let us know if you encounter any issues.
-- For Nvidia GPU, our CUDA backend may not support Nvidia GPUs with compute capability <= 7.5.
-We will release a new version to support Nvidia GPUs with lower compute capability soon, please stay tuned!
+- For Nvidia GPU, our CUDA backend can support Nvidia GPUs with compute capability >= 6.1.
+For the GPUs with compute capability < 6.1, please feel free to try it out but we haven't tested it yet and thus cannot guarantee the results.

 ## Quantization and Model Support